 The Beetle from Space

-Here, at the center of this pectoral, the beetle is carved from rare, Libyan desert glass.
-This hazy green glass is believed to have formed when a meteorite struck earth, making this space bug my fourth favorite object on the list.
-Plus it’s pretty.
+At the center of this pectoral, the sacred scarab beetle is carved from rare, Libyan desert glass.
+This hazy green glass is believed to have formed when a meteorite struck earth, making this space bug my final favorite object on the list.

 The Iron Dagger

 Then, iron was precious; today it is common.
 The inversion is interesting.